 If you receive an inheritance while you are getting federal Supplemental Security Income (SSI) benefits, it could make you ineligible to receive any more benefits.
-Federal law requires you to report to the Social Security Administration if you are beneficiary of an inheritance – even if you refuse to accept the inheritance.
+Federal law requires you to report to the Social Security Administration if you are the beneficiary of an inheritance – even if you refuse to accept the inheritance.
 Failing to report an inheritance can result in financial penalties and cause your SSI payments to stop for up to three years.
 However, there’s a legal way to control and benefit from an inheritance and still keep getting SSI payments.
-Here’s how that is done.
+If you have questions about the specifics of your situation, consider speaking with a financial advisor.

 SSI and Social Security Benefits

-SSI is a federal program that pays benefits to adults over age 65 and children who have limited income and resources and are blind or disabled.
+SSI is a federal program that pays benefits to U.S. citizens who are over age 65, blind or disabled and who have limited income and resources.
 It is run by the Social Security Administration but is supported by general federal tax revenues instead of Social Security taxes.
 Eligibility for SSI not is contribution-based like other Social Security programs.
 That is, you don’t have to pay Social Security or other taxes in order to receive SSI benefits.

 Rather than being contribution-based, SSI is means-based.
 It is specifically intended to help people with limited resources and income.
 That means a change in your income or assets could reduce or eliminate your SSI benefits.
 An inheritance could also affect eligibility for other federal benefits, such as the Medicaid healthcare insurance program.